edb-rs/edb/README.md

 A powerful step-by-step debugger for Ethereum transactions, providing deep visibility into smart contract execution.

+_This document is created by Claude with ❤️._

+**The current open-source version is under construction.**

 ## Features

 - 🔍 **Transaction Replay**: Debug any historical transaction by its hash